 In support of the U.S. Department of Energy’s Solid-State Lighting Technology Demonstration Program, a Walmart in Leavenworth, Kansas, they installed LED lights in a large parking lot to determine if they could meet the CBEA’s standards while remaining competitive with conventional systems.
 In the past, this Walmart had aimed for 6.0 fc.
 Still, the study results showed that management was satisfied with the 1.5 fc the LED system provided—one-quarter of the original request—and met the illuminance requirements more uniformly.
 Walmart has since committed to using LED parking lot lighting at more sites.

 Today, the long-term benefits of LEDs can be taken a step further with solar lighting.
 As businesses acknowledge that lower illuminance levels are acceptable for their facilities, the power requirement for their lighting is reduced, meaning smaller solar LED systems can power the lights.
-Additionally, there is no need for trenching, wiring, or electrical connections.
+Also, there is no need for trenching, wiring, or electrical connections.

 Solar-powered LED street lights offer an environmentally friendly, self-contained option at the exact initial cost or less than HID lighting.
 The Sol® EG Series is durable, sleek and provides a compact, anti-theft design, while the Top of Pole Series offers design versatility and customization.
 Both are dimmable to help conserve energy when facility usage is low while allowing for more efficient energy consumption during peak hours, reducing the cost of the system.
 Solar LEDs can hit the illumination targets specified in the CBEA in most locations and provide better light uniformity at lower illuminance levels, improving safety and security and helping keep the night sky darker.